Loucas Éthier: 2020–21 season

 Laurin/Éthier placed second in junior pairs at the Skate Canada Challenge, a qualifier for the 2021 Canadian Championships.
 The latter event was cancelled, along with many internationals, due to the COVID-19 pandemic.

 2021–22 season

 The pair moved up to the senior ranks for the 2021–22 season.
 They placed sixth at the 2022 Canadian Championships.

-2022–23 season
+2022–23 season: Senior international debut, Grand Prix bronze

 Making their senior international debut, Laurin/Éthier placed fifth at the 2022 CS U.S. International Figure Skating Classic.
 They were then invited to make their Grand Prix debut at the 2022 Skate America.
 In a pairs field marked by the absence of Russian competitors as a result of the Russo-Ukrainian War, Laurin/Éthier won the bronze medal, which he called "a big deal for us."
 They were seventh at Skate Canada International the following weekend.